twilliamsorel/trevors-tales/src/_stories/starship-redemption-1.md

 “Where are we?” said Twenty Nine, raising his head as he slowly regained control of his nerves.

 “That is a question that could be answered in many ways,” said Forty Seven.
-“At this very moment, we are in the hibernation bay of the C class starship, The Discovery.”
+“At this very moment, we are in the hibernation bay of the C class starship, The Redemption.”

 “So Zero tells us,” said Thirty Five, grunting as he helped lift Twenty Nine over a large step, formed by heavy warping in the frame of the ship.